TPS and CTPS: A Guide for Telemarketers

 Red Flag Alert drives your B2B sales operation

-Great B2B sales is about targeting the right businesses and our real-time database allows you to segment data in thousands of different ways to build highly relevant outbound marketing lists.
+Great sales is about using the right UK b2b data providers to target the right businessesand our real-time database allows you to segment data in thousands of different ways to build highly relevant outbound marketing lists.
 To find out how we can keep your CTPS and TPS compliant and more importantly grow your business, get in touch for a free demo.
-You can contact Richard West on richard.west@redflagalertcom or 0344 412 6699.
+You can get in touch with the team on 0344 412 6699.